-The requirements of the Landscape Management Plan had been activated at the time of the audit with 17,000 trees planted at the perimeter of the ML and some visual mounds constructed along the northern boundary of the lease area in accordance with the plan.
-Stage 1 of the Plan (Earth Mound Screening) is complete.
-Stage 2 (Vegetation Screening) is complete apart from the Southern Tailings storage area (this will be completed when the Southern Tailings Storage Facility construction is complete).
-Implementation of Stage 3 (Project Rehabilitation Works) has commenced with seed collection and grass trials.
+The requirements of the Landscape Management Plan have been activated with Stage 1 (Earth Mound Screening) constructed along the northern boundary of the lease area and Stage 2 (Vegetation Screening) along the lease boundary with 17,000 trees planted at the perimeter of the ML, in accordance with the plan.
+Stage 1 of the Plan (Earth Mound Screening) is complete and Stage 2 (Vegetation Screening) is complete apart from around the Southern Tailings Storage Facility.
+Implementation of Stage 3 (Project Rehabilitation Works) has commenced with seed collection from local Eucalypts planned for the 3rd and 4th quarter 2006 and grass trials to be carried out on the lake bund.